informalsystems/testnets/README.md

 networks for, and relating to, Tendermint.

 ## Test Networks
-At present, there is only one test network provided:
+At present, there are two test networks provided:

 * [`tendermint`](./tendermint/README.md) - A rudimentary Tendermint network
   (with some monitoring by way of Grafana/InfluxDB).
+* [`tm-bench`](./tm-bench/README.md) - A simple way of instantiating EC2 nodes
+  running the Tendermint `tm-bench` tool to submit large quantities of transactions to one or more Tendermint nodes.

 ## License
 Copyright 2019 Interchain Foundation